defold/doc/docs/en/manuals/gui-layouts.md

 The *Default* layout is only used if there are no other layouts added to the GUI scene.
 So, if you add a "Landscape" layout, that will be the best match for all orientations until you also add a "Portrait" layout.
 :::

 When editing a GUI scene, all nodes are edited on a particular layout.
-The currently selected layout is indicated in the *Outline* view.
-The current layout is marked in *bold*.
+The currently selected layout is indicated in the gui scene layout dropdown.

 ![Editing default layer](images/layouts/layouts_default.png)

 You also get visual feedback on whether a node overrides a property on the currently selected layer (other than *Default*) or not.
 Each change to a node property that you do with a layout selected _overrides_ the property in respect to the *Default* layout.
 Properties that are overridden are marked in blue.
-You can click on the blue property name to reset the property to the default value.
+You can click on the reset button next to the property to reset the property to the default value.

 ![Editing with layouts](images/layouts/layouts_modified.png)